 - Notice a sense of calm and peace settling in.

-It is very helpful to use heart breathing at the start of your tapping session with yourself or with your coach.
+If you’d like to combine heart breathing with EFT tapping, it can be helpful to use it at the start of your tapping session with yourself or with your coach.
 It’s a great way to take the edge off any emotional or physical issue that you are working on so that the magic of EFT tapping can more easily show you what you need to know.
 Enjoy!

 Keep Calm and Tap On!